Friday, June 5, 2015

 The Classic Caesar salad had romaine hearts, garlic croutons, and Shaved Romano, topped with creamy dressing and jumbo grilled shrimp.
 The Rhode Island clam chowder had clams, potatoes, and Chourico.

-With my daughter's Rhode Island library card, we visited the Rhode Island School of Design "RISD" at 224 Benefited St Providence RI 02903.
+With my daughter's Rhode Island library card, we visited the Rhode Island School of Design (RISD) at 224 Benefit St, Providence, RI 02903.

 The RISD Museum has three floors and six levels.

-The top level was a replica of Pendleton house early 18th & 19th Century.
+The top level was a replica of the Pendleton house, from the early 18th & 19th Centuries.

-There were six galleries: Donglia Center Asian, Grand Gallery, Fin Danforth Gallery, and the Porcelain.
+There were six galleries: the Donglia Center Asian Gallery, the Grand Gallery, the Fin Danforth Gallery, and the Porcelain Gallery.
 Gallery, Chase Gallery & Gelman Gallery!

 Art Museum

-Throughout the week, it is had to find parking and we finally found parking next to
+Throughout the week, it has been hard to find parking, and we finally found parking next to

 The Carrie Tower at Brown University is located at Waterman and Prospect Streets.